Linode: Products and services

-Linode's flagship products were cloud-hosting services with multiple packages at different price points.
-As of November 2019, Linode offered five kinds of virtualization-based computing services geared towards specific customer requirements like high memory requirements, dedicated CPU resources, virtual machines with direct access to GPUs, or general purpose usage.
-Linode Block Storage allowed users to extend their server storage capacity with network-based storage volumes.
-Linode Backup allowed customers to backup their servers on a daily, weekly, or biweekly basis.
-The Linode Manager allowed users to manage multiple server instances across a single interface.
+As of November 2019, Linode provided several kinds of virtualization-based computing services with options to meet specific customer needs, such as high memory requirements, dedicated CPU resources, virtual machines with direct access to GPUs.
+Linode provided services in network-based storage and backup servers.

-In September 2013, Linode launched Longview, a system performance monitoring package for Linux that allowed users to view performance metrics of their instances from the Linode Cloud Manager.
+In September 2013, Linode launched Longview, a system performance monitoring package for Linux that allows users to view performance metrics of their instances from the Linode Cloud Manager.
 In late October 2019, Linode launched its S3-Compatible Object Storage service to enable customers to store large, unstructured data.
 On November 11, 2019, at CNCF KubeCon, Linode announced the availability of its managed Kubernetes engine service.